NNIIE/mini-shopping/docs/schema.md

     basic_user_id   INT UNSIGNED                       NOT NULL,
     status          VARCHAR(20)                        NOT NULL,
     created_at      TIMESTAMP                          NOT NULL DEFAULT CURRENT_TIMESTAMP,
-    updated_at      TIMESTAMP                          NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
+    updated_at      TIMESTAMP                          NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 );
 ```